prashant-kikani/prashant-kikani.github.io/_posts/2025-9-21-religion.markdown

 ## The Double-Edged Sword of Belief

 Of course, the same power that binds people together can also be used to tear them apart.
+The world is not <a href="https://prashantkikani.com/blog/gray-zone" target="_blank">black and white</a>.
 Acknowledging the benefits of religion requires us to be honest about its dark side.

 *   **Exploitation:**<br/>
 Throughout history, people's "<a href="https://prashantkikani.com/blog/god-of-the-gaps" target="_blank">blind faith</a>" has been exploited by corrupt leaders for power, wealth, and control.